James Ussher: Early life and career

 James was born in the parish of St. Nicholas, to Arland Ussher (1545–1598) and Margaret Ussher (née Stanihurst) (1547–1601).
 It is recorded in Alfred Webb's, A Compendium of Irish Biography (1878) that his father, a clerk in the court of Chancery, was said to have been descended from one, Neville, who came over (to Ireland) with King John in the capacity of usher and had changed his name to that of his office.
-James was taught to read by two aunts who had been blind from infancy, to whom he ever afterward looked back with affection and respect.
-From eight to thirteen years of age he attended the school kept by Fullerton and Hamilton, private emissaries of James VI of Scotland, sent to keep up his influence in Ireland, in view of the prospect of his succeeding to the throne of England and Ireland."
+James was taught to read by two aunts who had been blind from infancy, to whom he ever afterwards looked back with affection and respect.
+From eight to thirteen years of age, he attended the school kept by Fullerton and Hamilton, private emissaries of James VI of Scotland, sent to keep up his influence in Ireland, in view of the prospect of his succeeding to the throne of England and Ireland."

 James's abilities, diligence, and loving disposition from youth are described as "attracting the esteem of all with whom he came in contact."
-He became one of the first and leading scholars of Trinity College, Dublin (opened 1593).
+He became one of the first and leading scholars of Trinity College Dublin (opened 1593).

-In the beginning of 1614 he married his cousin, Phoebe, daughter of his maternal uncle Dr Lucas Challanor.
+In the beginning of 1614, he married his cousin, Phoebe, daughter of his maternal uncle Dr Lucas Challanor.
 Webb tells how Phoebe had been enjoined by her father's will, bequeathing her a considerable property, not to marry any other than Dr. Usher, "should he propose himself."

 1619 Ussher travelled to England, where he remained for two years.

 His and Phoebe's only child was Elizabeth Ussher (1619–93), who married Sir Timothy Tyrrell, of Oakley, Buckinghamshire.
 She was the mother of James Tyrrell.

-Dr. Ussher became prominent after meeting James I. In 1621 James I nominated Ussher Bishop of Meath.
+Dr. Ussher became prominent after meeting James I. In 1621, James I nominated Ussher Bishop of Meath.
 He became a national figure in Ireland, becoming Privy Councillor in 1623 and an increasingly substantial scholar.
 A noted collector of Irish manuscripts, he made them available for research to fellow scholars such as his friend, Sir James Ware.

-From 1623 until 1626 he was again in England and was excused from his episcopal duties to study church history.
+From 1623 until 1626, he was again in England and was excused from his episcopal duties to study church history.
 He was nominated Primate of All Ireland and Archbishop of Armagh in 1625 and succeeded Christopher Hampton, who had succeeded Ussher's uncle Henry twelve years earlier.